 The 560-mile Finger Lakes Trail, which runs from the Catskills to Alleghany State Park, passes within about 10 miles of Otisco Lake.
 You can pick up the Onondaga Trail (a branch of the main Finger Lakes Trail) near Tully, NY.
 Fantastic hiking.

-Lodging options are relatively few in Otisco, but B&B galore can be found just a few miles west in the towns and villages around Skaneateles Lake.
-The Otisco Lake Campground & Restaurant in Marietta is the hub of lodging in the area.
+Lodging options are relatively few around Otisco, but many B&B's and hotels can be found just a few miles west in the towns and villages around Skaneateles Lake.